Bomber Command Chronicles

 All Lancaster bombers carried front, mid-upper, and rear gun-turrets except for a few special operations such as the Dams Raid and when carrying the Grand Slam bombs.
 Mid-upper turrets were mounted on top of the aircraft, about mid-way down the fuselage.

 Almost all Bomber Command turrets had no armour and light, low-calibre guns.
 American designed bombers carried more air-gunners, heavy, high-calibre guns, and their turrets were armour-plated.
 Although they could not defend themselves as well as the American bombers, Bomber Command aircraft were able to carry significantly heavier payloads to their targets.

-The turret currently mounted on the Bomber Command Museum of Canada's Lancaster is a British-built, Fraser-Nash FN-50 mid-upper turret.
+The turret currently mounted on the Bomber Command Museum of Canada's Lancaster is a British-built, Frazer-Nash FN-50 mid-upper turret.
 The turret that was initially installed on the aircraft when it was built in 1945 is an American-built, Martin 250 CE.
 They are very different.

 The Martin turret is electrically powered (24 volt), contains two, heavy .50 calibre machine guns, and is much more robust in its construction.
 Four ammunition boxes each carried 200 rounds of ammunition.
 American bombers such as the B-24 Liberator and B-26 Marauder carried Martin turrets.
 There is a large piece of armour-plating to protect the air-gunner, although his view was quite limited.

 When mounted on Lancasters, the Martin turret, because of its greater weight, was placed much closer to the wing than the Frazer-Nash.
 So, the Frazer-Nash turret currently on the museum's Lancaster has been placed, technically incorrectly, at the location formerly occupied by the Martin turret when the aircraft was built.